thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 Once all of that is successful, we can decide to deploy to production which happens in the final stage of the *Deployment Pipeline*.

 Essentially, the *Deployment Pipeline* builds the build artefact only once and then promotes it from one environment to the other.

+## Where do people do experiments that may or may not go into production?

+If experiments should go into production, in all evidence they should land on *Mainline*, likely behind a *Feature Toggle* to allow turning the experiment on and off.

+If the experiment should not go into production, I guess we are more speaking about a [*Spike*](http://www.extremeprogramming.org/rules/spike.html), writing throw away code to test an idea.
+Such experiments should be sharp and short.
+At all times, we avoid committing into version control.
+The minute code lands in version control, it becomes production code.
+Because of the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect), it gets particularly hard to throw away the code.
+This only works for experiments under 24 hours.
+That is not always possible.
+Sometimes experiments require more investigation, more collaboration.
+To save us from landing spike code into production code, we should commit into a "spikes" branch that is automatically deleted after 72 hours.

 ## Acknowledgement